replikativ/datahike/doc/distributed.md

 Datahike supports two types of distributed access, *distribution of data* or *distribution of computation*.
-Distribution of data means that you can access data sources in a distributed index space, while distribution of computation means that you send requests for things to be evaluated to another machine.
+Distribution of data means that you can access data sources in what we call a distributed index space (DIS), while distribution of computation means that you send requests for things to be evaluated to another machine.

-# Distributed Index Space (DIS)
+# Distributed index space (DIS)

 Datahike has a similar memory model to [Datomic](https://datomic.com) , which is build on distributed persistent indices.
 But while Datomic requires active